DreamAndDead/tinyfox/README.md

 > $./tinyfox -h
 >

-## blog for it
+## site
-You can visit [How tinyfox works](http://dreamanddead.github.io/tinyfox/2015/03/17/how-tinyfox-works/) to know more of it
+You can visit [Here](http://dreamanddead.github.io/tinyfox/) to know more of it

-## attention
-it can't run normally now because the lack of a part of encrytion, I'm trying to fix it, good luck to me ;)

 ## license
 [GPL](http://www.gnu.org/licenses/gpl.txt)

 ## contact
-If you have any trouble with it, contact me.  favorofife@gmail.com
+If you have any trouble with it, open a issue or contact me.  favorofife@yeah.net

-You can also follow it on my blog DreamAndDead.github.io

 Enjoy it :)